writethedocs/www/docs/conf/na/2016/news/more-conference-details.md

 If you can't make it to this year's conference in Portland, don't fret.
 We've just announced our [European conference][eu-conf], taking place this year again in glorious Prague September 18-20!
+Tickets are now on sale, and the call for papers is open

 [eu-conf]: http://www.writethedocs.org/conf/eu/2016/